pkulchenko/lua-array/README.md

 # Benchmarks

 A number of benchmarks stressing table and array operations were run on unmodified and patched version of Lua 5.4.
-The benchmarks were repeated 4 times and the best result was chosen in each case.
+The benchmarks were repeated 4 times and the best result was chosen in each case out of these 4 runs.
 See the following table.
-In the "Unmofified Tables" column are the results for unmodified Lua 5.4-work1.
+In the "Unmodified Tables" column are the results for unmodified Lua 5.4-work1.
 The "Patched Tables" column shows the results of the benchmarks for patched Lua but still using regular tables.
 The "Patches Arrays" column shows the results for the benchmarks when using arrays.

 The benchmarks show that there is no noticeable performance difference between the unmodified and patched version of Lua when using tables.
 The small differences in execution times vary from run to run because of varying system load, base address randomization of the Lua executable and other factors.
-The first two columns show that addition of an array subtype for tables does not negatively impact the performance of regular tables, which is good.
+The first two columns show that the addition of an array subtype for tables does not negatively impact the performance of regular tables.
 When using arrays, "Push" and "Length" benchmarks show significant performance increases, and "Insert", "Scatter-Write" and "Scatter-read" are also clearly faster.
 The major performance increase of "Push" and "Length" is mainly due to the O(1) implementation of the '#' operator.

 ~~~~
 Benchmark        Unmodified    Patched   Patched